jcrubino/Respiratory-Care-of-COVID-19/Flavenoid-ACE2-Blocking.md

 Angiotensin Enzyme 2 Blocking *may or may not be* an effective route for the supportive immune care to COVID-19.
 Because many Citrus flavenoids are widely available with high ACE2 blocking activity this section was created for further review.

+**Conflict of Interest Disclosure** I grow citrus trees in Wisconsin.

 - Inhibition of Angiotensin-Converting Enzyme Activity by Flavonoids: Structure-Activity Relationship Studies
  - Source: PLoS One.
 2012; 7(11): e49493.
  - Highlights: A Look Into Natural Compounds for ACE2 Blocking, which may or may not be effective against COVID-19